hesterrk/Game_Of_Life/README.md

  # WishList

- -Allowed user to change the speed of the animation -Try animation in 3D
+ -Allowed user to change the speed of the animation and the size of the grid -Try animation in 3D